jhpyle/docassemble/_docs/initial.md

 static, while the tags of a particular session of an interview are dynamic, and can be changed with [`session_tags()`].

+<a name="sessions are unique"></a>If you set `sessions are unique` to
+`True`, then **docassemble** will resume an existing session for the user, if the user already has an existing session.
+This requires that the user be logged in, so the user will be redirected to the login screen if they try to access an interview for which `sessions are unique` is set to `True`.
+You can also set `sessions are unique` to a list of roles, in which case uniqueness will be enforced only if the user has one of the listed roles.

 <a name="required privileges"></a>If you set `required privileges` to
-a list of one or more privileges, then the interview will only be shown in the list of interviews available at `/list` if the user has the required privilege.
-If `anonymous` is included as one of the required privileges, then users who are not logged in will be able to see the interview listed.
+a list of one or more privileges, then a user will only be able to use the interview if they have one of the given privileges.
+If `anonymous` is included as one of the required privileges, then users who are not logged in will be able to use the interview.
 However, note that `anonymous` is not actually a [privilege] in **docassemble**'s [privilege] management system; only logged-in users actually have [privileges].
-If no `required privileges` are listed, then the default is that the interview is always listed.
+If no `required privileges` are listed, then the default is that the interview can be used by anybody.

 {% highlight yaml %}
 metadata: